bhadrinath95/countries/README.md

 # Countries

-This application will provides REST API and static web page for list of countries, states and cities
+This application will provides REST API and static web page for list of countries, states and cities in the world.

 ## Web Link